ONLYOFFICE/docspace-api-sdk-java/docs/PortalUsersApi.md

         UsersApi apiInstance = new UsersApi(defaultClient);
-        EmployeeType employeeType = EmployeeType.fromValue("0"); // EmployeeType | The type of employee role for the invitation link (All, RoomAdmin, Guest, DocSpaceAdmin, User). try {
+        EmployeeType employeeType = EmployeeType.fromValue("All"); // EmployeeType | The type of employee role for the invitation link (All, RoomAdmin, Guest, DocSpaceAdmin, User). try {
             StringWrapper result = apiInstance.getInvitationLink(employeeType);
             System.out.println(result);